sharife/goldenthread-v2/site/content/productions/21-days-that-change-the-year.md

 misc: |-
   This production runs approximately 30-minutes followed by 20-min Q & A session Appropriate for families and children, ages 5-15

+  This production toured for two years (2014 & 2015)
 lists:
   - items:
       - text: '"Golden Thread Fairytale Players performance was an extremely fun and